djpugh/MTfit/docs/source/real-tutorial.rst

         :end-before: # End
         :dedent: 8

-In this example the :func:`mtfit.__core__.mtfit`  function is used instead of creating the inversion object directly.
+In this example the :func:`MTfit.__core__.MTfit`  function is used instead of creating the inversion object directly.
 Again, the chosen algorithm is the ``iterate`` algorithm (see :ref:`MCsampling`) for ``100 000`` samples for the double-couple case and ``1 000 000`` for the full moment tensor inversion.
 The location uncertainty distribution is binned (``--bin_scatangle``), which runs before the main inversion is carried out.
 This uses the :doc:`source-scatangle` extension to both parse and bin the location PDF distribution.

 .. warning::